Zaravanon/House-Price-ML-Project/README.md

 Problem Statement:

-Our goal is to predict the price of the houses using given independent variables.
-In the dataset, the target variable is "SalePrice" and the datatype of the target variable is continous numerical value.
+Our goal is to predict the loan default prediction using the given independent variables.
+In the dataset, the target variable is "Loan" and its a binary classification problem.

 Hypothesis Generation: